It Takes Two (game show)

 It Takes Two is a game show in which contestants gave numerical answers to questions (which usually entail stunts and/or demonstrations).
-The original program was created and produced by Ralph Andrews and aired on NBC from March 31, 1969 to July 31, 1970 at 10:00 AM Eastern.
+The original program was created and produced by Ralph Andrews and aired on NBC from March 31, 1969, to July 31, 1970, at 10:00 AM Eastern.
 A second version, produced by Mark Phillips Philms & Telephision, aired on The Family Channel (now Freeform) in 1997.

 Vin Scully hosted the NBC version with John Harlan as announcer and on-camera assistant.
-The 1997 version was hosted by Dick Clark.
+The Family Channel version was hosted by Dick Clark.

 Gameplay

 NBC

 Three celebrity couples competed in this version.
 For each question, both spouses of each celebrity couple gave individual numerical answers which were averaged into their combined answer.
 After the celebrity couples gave their answers, a studio audience member guessed which couple was the closest.
 A correct answer won $100 for the audience member.
 By the fall of 1969, each win awarded a prize instead of cash.
 In 1970, audience members who won four prizes in a row also won a new car.